h-walk/PSA/README.md

-# Spectral Displacement Analysis (SDA)
+# Phonon Spectral Analysis (PSA)

-A Python package for analyzing molecular dynamics trajectories using Spectral Displacement Analysis (SDA) and Inverse SED (iSED) reconstruction.
-This is the `SDA_modular` version.
+A Python package for analyzing molecular dynamics trajectories using Phonon Spectral Analysis (PSA) and Inverse SED (iSED) reconstruction.

 ## Overview

-SDA is a powerful tool for analyzing vibrational properties of materials from molecular dynamics simulations.
+PSA is a powerful tool for analyzing vibrational properties of materials from molecular dynamics simulations.
 This package provides:

-- Spectral Displacement Analysis (SDA) for calculating phonon dispersion relations.
+- Phonon Spectral Analysis (PSA) for calculating phonon dispersion relations.
 - Chiral SED analysis for studying chiral phonon modes.
 - Inverse SED (iSED) reconstruction for visualizing phonon modes.
 - Comprehensive visualization tools for 2D and 3D plots.